 Baramulla is closely located in Srinagar, which is very well-connected with the rest of the country via a wide network of roads, rails, and flights.
 Here’s how to reach Baramulla.

 State-run and private buses for Baramulla are easily available from neighboring cities, namely Srinagar, Jammu, and Kargil.
 Direct interstate buses to these places from New Delhi, Shimla, Manali, Chandigarh, Ambala, and Ludhiana.

 The nearest railhead to Baramulla is the Jammu Tawi railway station.
 This railway station is very well connected to major cities in India such as New Delhi, Mumbai, Kolkata, Chennai, Ludhiana, Agra, Jalandhar to name a few.
 After deboarding at the station, one can cover the remaining distance via taxis or buses.

-The nearest airbase to Baramulla is the Srinagar Airport.
+The nearest airbase to Baramulla is the Srinagar International Airport (SXR).
 It is also known as the Sheikh ul Alam Airport which is well connected to major cities in India, including New Delhi, Mumbai, Chennai, Kolkata, Chandigarh, and Shimla to name a few.
 After deboarding at the Srinagar Airport, one can cover the remaining distance via buses or taxis.

 When you are there, don’t forget to talk to locals as they can suggest to you the best places to see or things to do or the best local eateries.